Total Drag: This Creative's Onstage Hobby Keeps Him Fierce

 What's the best drag story you have from your advertising career?

 I did a performance a couple years ago at former agency for a fundraiser and at the end of number, my CCO was on his phone.
-And I was like, 'He has a pay attention,' so I pushed people aside and we locked eyes – and we didn't plan this at all – and he just gave me a huge kiss right on my lips and my liquid lipstick was all over his face.
+And I was like, 'He has to pay attention,' so I pushed people aside and we locked eyes – and we didn't plan this at all – and he just gave me a huge kiss right on my lips and my liquid lipstick was all over his face.
 Everyone screamed and thought we planned it.
 We just knew it was what would make the crowd go crazy.
 And our biggest client was in the office that day [and heard about the kiss] and he was totally fine with it.